swallowcamel/nancywiki/The-Super-Simple-View-Engine.md

 As SSVE is a regular expression based view engine there is no “code execution”, so you cannot specify an arbitrary chunk of your own code to execute.
 The built in syntax/commands that you can use are as follows.

+Please note that all quotes should be _single-quotes_ in the expressions

 ### Standard variable substitution
 Replaces with the string representation of the parameter, or the model itself if a parameter is not specified.
 If the substitution can not be performed, for instance if you specify an invalid model property, it will be substituted with `[Err!]`